Tangent Maps and Tangent Groupoid for Carnot Manifolds: Carnot Differential and Pansu Derivative

 Likewise, we have global trivializations $\lambda: \fg G' \stackrel{\sim}{\rightarrow} G\times \fg'$ and $\Lambda: GG' \stackrel{\sim}{\rightarrow} G'\times G'$, where $GG'$ is the tangent group bundle of $G'$.

 \begin{definition}[Pansu~\cite{Pa:AM89}] Given a map $\phi:G\rightarrow G'$ and a point $a\in G$, its \emph{Pansu derivative} at $a$ is the map $D\phi(a):G\rightarrow G'$ defined by

 provided the limit exists. \end{definition} When it exists the Pansu derivative is compatible with the dilations of $G$ and $G'$.
-When $G$ and $G'$ are Carnot groups we can equip them with Carnot-CartathŽodory metric associated with left-invariant sub-Riemannian metrics on $H_1$ and $H_1'$.
+When $G$ and $G'$ are Carnot groups we can equip them with Carnot-Carath\'eodory metrics associated with left-invariant sub-Riemannian metrics on $H_1$ and $H_1'$.
 A result of Pansu~\cite{Pa:AM89} asserts that the Pansu derivative $D\phi(a)$ exists and is a group map for almost every point $a\in G$ when $\phi$ is locally Lipschitz continuous with respect to these metrics.

 Suppose that $\phi:G\rightarrow G'$ is a (smooth) Carnot manifold map.
 For every $a\in G$, the Carnot differential $\hat{\phi}'(a)$ is a group map from $GG(a)$ to $GG'(a')$, with $a'=\phi(a)$.
 Under the identifications $GG(a)\simeq G$ and $GG'(a')\simeq G'$ described above this is the group map,